Deeragun, Queensland: Geography

 Deeragun is located approximately 16.5 km west of the Townsville CBD.
 Deeragun is mainly a residential and rural-residential suburb characterised by the hill at Innes Estate and the Saunders Creek nature strip.

-Deeragun is bounded to the north by the Bruce Highway and North Coast railway line, by Veale Street to the north-west and Saunders Creek to the south-west.
+The Bruce Highway runs through from south to north-west.
+Deeragun is bounded to the north by the North Townsville Road (former Bruce Highway) and North Coast railway line, by Veales Road to the north-west and Saunders Creek to the south-west.

 History

 Deeragun is a relatively new suburb, being developed in the 1990s.
 The suburb is laid out around the old school and Nightjar Railway Station with much of the original residential development built by the Housing Commission.
 The origin of the name Deeragun is unrecorded.

-St Anthony's Catholic School opened inn 1992.
+St Anthony's Catholic School opened in 1992.

 St Anthony's Catholic College (secondary campus) opened on 24 January 2005.